thrunduil/cyclic_rc/README.md

 ﻿# cyclic_rc

 Reference counting handling circular memory references.
+This library is a part of the Morfa project.
+See morfalang.org.

 cyclic_rc :: shared_ptr class offers similar functionality to std :: shared_ptr,
 but is able to reclaim memory in case of reference cycles.
 This class retains